 Our financial aid website provides the latest information on tuition, fees, grants, loans and scholarships.
 Visit the Financial Aid website to learn about the Seminole State OneCard and to find answers to frequently asked questions about financial aid.
 Don't forget to check your message center in MySeminoleState regularly.
 Important messages regarding your financial aid will be available there.

 Library services are available at all four Seminole State campuses.
 Of course you can check out books, but Kindles and Nook eReaders also are available.
 Plus, you can access a wide range of electronic and print research materials to help you with your studies.
 Check the Library home page for hours.

 If you need a little brain food between classes, fuel up at Nature's Table Cafe, which has locations on each of the College's four campuses.

 Students must have a permit to park on campus.
 Present your Blue & Gold Card and your license plate number at any Cashiers Office to obtain a free parking decal.
 Students must park in designated student parking lots, which have white-lined parking spaces and are indicated by gray markings on the campus maps.
 Students who violate campus parking rules may be fined and/or have their cars towed, so make sure you're aware of the College's parking and traffic regulations.

 Safety and Security

 The safety of our students, faculty, staff and visitors is a top priority at Seminole State.
-The Safety and Security Department has offices on each campus, and officers are trained to assist in emergency situations on campus.
+Students are encouraged to download LifeLine Response Enterprise, Seminole State's free personal safety mobile app, for easy access to emergency assistance.
+The Safety and Security Department also has offices on each campus, and officers are trained to assist in emergency situations on campus.
 Visit the Safety and Security website to find emergency phone numbers, tips for staying safe on campus, campus security policies and other important safety information.

 Student Copy & Print Center